shubhamgosain/Website-Scraper/README.md

-# Website Scarper
+# Website Scraper

 A system to execute regular HTTP based scans on websites to gain the site insights.
+System need to be provided with the subdomain and domain which is later scraped over regular intervals.

+Application logic can be extended and modified further to work according to a specific requirement.
+A website can be scanned using the API endpoints given under the [API docs](https://github.com/shubhamgosain/Website-Scraper/blob/master/docs/API.md)

 ## Development Setup